 #2 OPTION, Canada the 51st State of America.

-In order to write my e-book with as much accuracy as possible, I had to go back at least 70 years in history.
-Times were different then, the mood on both sides of the boarder was different.
+In order to write the “Untold Story” book with as much accuracy as possible, I had to go back at least 70 years in history.
+Times were different then, the mood on both sides of the border was different.
 Like I wrote in one of my other posts, crossing the border from either side was an inconvenience at best.
 So yeah, things have changed.

 But the story just keeps getting better.

 In my research, (link) John F Kennedy, showed in public, his total dislike for our former Prime Minister John Diefenbaker.
 JFK ridiculed our former PM most times, every chance he got and not behind the scenes, but in public no less and that was 60 years ago.
-He ridiculed our former Prime Minister in one hand and asked for help to ward off his arch enemy over the Arctic, in the same sentence.
-Very few people in this world have the knack of doing such a thing, and with a straight face.
+He ridiculed our former Prime Minister in one hand and asked for help to ward off his arch enemy over the Arctic in the other and in the same sentence.
+Very few people in this world have the knack of doing such a thing and with a straight face.
 Apparently JFK had that talent.

-“The rumor goes, the bitterness came from John Diefenbaker Heritage no less, which I really found interesting, knowing the JFK story.
+“The rumor goes, the bitterness came from John Diefenbaker German Heritage no less, which I really found interesting, knowing the JFK Ich bin Berliner speech..

-So, its official, President Kennedy, sad to say, is off my list of favorite Presidents, and that list … is getting shorter.
-So, does history repeat itself or maybe things have never changed.
+So, its official, President Kennedy, sad to say, is off my list of favorite Presidents list, and it’s getting shorter.
+So, does history repeat itself, or maybe things have never changed?

 Canadians are starting to be aware and certainly, some of the ugliness would never have come to the forefront at a dinner table if it wasn’t for the US Leader Donald Trump’s unprofessional rederick with Canada, which surely is not becoming from any world Statesman.

-We would, like all Canadians “that where really famous for doing” swept the rederick under the rug, and, let him be, he’s just having a bad hair day … Eh!
+We would, like all Canadians “and were really famous for doing” swept the rederick under the rug, and, let him be, he’s just having a bad hair day … Eh!

 One last note on some of our woes in Canada, Yes I believe that we have been pushed around and yes our Prime Ministers have fallen under the spell of the United States and kept us under their mercy as long as I can remember.
 But that’s OK.
 We are brothers. . .
 RIGHT?